Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/post-editor.rst

 Trimming the map
 ^^^^^^^^^^^^^^^^
 To maintain compliance with the :doc:`/modtools/creation/rules` battle maps must be under 25MB.
-The easiset way of doing this is by trimming the unused content from the map files.
+The easiest way of doing this is by trimming the unused content from the map files.
 If you haven't already please make sure that the :doc:`/modtools/creation/border` are setup correctly To help with this process please carefully follow the instructions in this tutorial by PixeoGames:
 `https://youtu.be/mLcab7LR6VU <https://youtu.be/mLcab7LR6VU>`_